Other travel documents

 - via Poitier, Chateauneuf to Richlieu (perfect rectangular small town).
 Visit to Chinon (good castle on a promontery).

-- via Villedieu (bell foundry) to Le Havre, live fish restaurant!
+- via Villedieu (bell foundry, nice photos of the children) to Le Havre, live fish restaurant!
 Depart 03h30!

 - via Warminster, model village at ???.
 Total 2663 miles, 32 mpg.